uol-library/rdl-handbook/pages/repository-guide/deposit-with-leeds.md

 permalink: /repository-guide/deposit-with-leeds/
 ---

-The University of Leeds has a data repository
+The University of Leeds has a data repository for open data sharing.

 <http://archive.researchdata.leeds.ac.uk/>

+There is also a closed access repository called RADAR (Restricted Access DAta Repository) for material which can be shared but only with controls applied.
+Typically this will be data sourced from human participants or other data with sensitivities and restrictions.
+See the [RADAR](https://handbook.researchdata.leeds.ac.uk/repository-guide/radar/) page for more details.

 A guide to the Deposit process with links to relevant forms and templates is available on the Research Data Leeds website: